ohsu-cedar-comp-hub/scMKL/README.md

     ```bash
     # Navigate to dist directory in repo
     cd scMKL/dist/
-    pip install scmkl-0.1.1.tar.gz
+    pip install scmkl-0.1.2.tar.gz
     ```

 ## Usage
 scMKL takes advantage of AnnData objects and can be implemented with just four pieces of data:
-1) scRNA and/or scATAC matrices (can be a csc_matrix)
+1) scRNA and/or scATAC matrices (can be a `scipy.sparse` matrix)
 2) An array of cell labels
 3) An array of feature names (eg. gene symbols for RNA or peaks for ATAC)
 4) A grouping dictionary where {'group_1' : [feature_5, feature_16], 'group_2' : [feature_1, feature_4, feature_9]}